IN THIS ISSUE:

 The ruling was also a coup for the enforceability of arbitration agreements in the employment context.
 In light of the historical legal turmoil regarding enforceability of class action waivers in arbitration agreements, employers can now breathe a sigh of relief that these particular clauses will be enforceable.
 Employers should still ensure that their arbitration agreements meet the requirements sets forth in the hallmark case Armendariz v.
 Foundation Health Psychcare Services (2000) 24 Cal.4th 83, to ensure that the terms are neither substantively or procedurally unconscionable.

-Feel free to contact Allyson Thompson if you have any questions about the enforceability of your arbitration agreement.
+Feel free to contact us if you have any questions about the enforceability of your arbitration agreement.

 By: Kyle D. Kring